sourabhGavade/nagpur-marina/docs/RASPBERRY_PI_INTEGRATION.md

 The Central Laptop Server, Tablet client, TV display client, and a development hardware simulator are implemented in this repository.
-The production Pi agents must follow this version 1.3 contract.
+The production Pi agents must follow this version 1.4 contract.
 Run `bun run mock:hardware` from `socket-server` to test the complete application without physical hardware.

 The Server expects exactly two hardware clients.
 Do not run more than two hardware agents (simulators and/or production Pis) against the same server.
 Each agent must use a distinct `client_id` such as `raspberry-pi-1` and `raspberry-pi-2`.
 The Tablet shows a single combined Raspberry Pi online status that requires both agents to be ready.
+Dedicated Lighting control is model-routed;
+Area/Zone/Sub-zone and Stop remain broadcast to both.